Hamming weight: Efficient implementation

 Muła et al. have shown that a vectorized version of popcount64b can run faster than dedicated instructions (e.g., popcnt on x64 processors).

+The Harley–Seal algorithm is one of the fastest that also only needs integer operations.

 Minimum weight

 In error-correcting coding, the minimum Hamming weight, commonly referred to as the minimum weight wmin of a code is the weight of the lowest-weight non-zero code word.
 The weight w of a code word is the number of 1s in the word.
 For example, the word 11001010 has a weight of 4.

 In a linear block code the minimum weight is also the minimum Hamming distance (dmin) and defines the error correction capability of the code.
 If wmin = n, then dmin = n and the code will correct up to dmin/2 errors.

 Language support

 Some C compilers provide intrinsic functions that provide bit counting facilities.
 For example, GCC (since version 3.4 in April 2004) includes a builtin function __builtin_popcount that will use a processor instruction if available or an efficient library implementation otherwise.
 LLVM-GCC has included this function since version 1.5 in June 2005.